How I got a Global Talent UK visa: a comprehensive guide and my experience

 “Letter of happiness” indicating the endorsement.
 The spelling has been preserved.
 The main body of the message is highlighted in yellow

-From this point, the timer starts: endorsement is valid for 3 months.
-If you do not apply for the second stage within this time, the endorsement expire, and you will have to start again.
+From this point, the clock starts ticking: the endorsement remains valid for 3 months.
+If you don’t proceed with the second stage within this timeframe, the endorsement will expire, requiring you to begin the process again.

 Step 2: visa application centre

-If you were in the UK as a tourist while applying for stage 1, like it did from London, you now need to leave the country.
-You must apply for the second stage only outside the country.
+If you were in the UK as a tourist during your stage 1 application, as I was while in London, you’ll need to depart the country.
+The second stage must be applied from outside the UK.

-After the payment, you will be given the opportunity to make an appointment on the visa application centre’s website.
-When you get to this stage, please note that there are two types of entry: the so-called self-service and assisted service.
-The difference between the two is that with self-service, you upload your documents online yourself; with assisted service, you bring copies of your documents to the visa centre, where they are scanned and uploaded onto the website for you.
-I chose the first option because it seemed more convenient to me.
+Following the payment, you’ll have the chance to schedule an appointment on the visa application centre’s website.
+At this point, there are two entry methods: self-service and assisted service.
+The distinction lies in self-service, where you independently upload your documents online, while assisted service involves bringing copies of your documents to the visa centre for scanning and online uploading.
+I opted for the first option as it appeared more convenient for me.

 Here are the documents I uploaded online: